 12) Acoustic Performances / Alternative Arrangement Performances On Video For Every Song

 Acoustic versions of your songs are nice and easy to put together.
-You can pull together a version with just one or two band members, perhaps perform them in your rehearsal studio, or even your local park.
+You can pull together a version with just one or two band members, perhaps performing them in your rehearsal studio or even your local park.

 Acoustic performances or alternative arrangements demonstrate musicianship and versatility to your fans.
 Alternative arrangements should be significantly different from normal.
 This can be achieved fairly easily by using different instruments in your arrangement, but you can also try including solo sections for instruments that don’t normally get a solo and by using different harmony and chord voicing.

 These videos make ideal sign-up or bonus items for your fan list.
 Live performance videos of any kind also make excellent fodder for clips you can use for many promotion purposes.